Back To My Work

 Process

-I adapted methods to meet project constraints such as time, budget, tech stack and availability.
+I employed an iterative user-centered design approach, adapting methods to meet project constraints such as time, budget, tech stack and availability.

-I adapted methods to meet project constraints such as time, budget, tech stack and availability.
+I employed an iterative user-centered design approach, adapting methods to meet project constraints such as time, budget, tech stack and availability.

 Challenges